 Portugal’s Food Footprint: How Sustainable Are The Portuguese?

-Is Portugal’s Food system sustainable?
+Is Portugal’s Food System Environmentally Sustainable?

 The team behind the study demonstrated food consumption in Portugal is the single largest reason (≈30%) why the Portuguese trespass the carrying capacity of Earth ecosystems.